vultr/terraform-provider-vultr/website/docs/d/load_balancer.html.markdown

 * `ssl_redirect` - Boolean value that indicates if HTTP calls will be redirected to HTTPS.
 * `http_version` - Integer value that indicates if HTTP/2 or HTTP/3 is enabled.
 Allowed values 2 or 3.
 * `has_ssl` - Boolean value that indicates if SSL is enabled.
+* `auto_ssl_domain` - The auto SSL domain configuration for a load balancer.
+This can be a root domain (example.com) or include a subdomain (sub.example.com).
 * `attached_instances` - Array of instances that are currently attached to the load balancer.
 * `status` - Current status for the load balancer
 * `ipv4` - IPv4 address for your load balancer.